Oklahoma State Highway 99: US-377/SH-99

-The two highways interchange with SH-3, a freeway at this point, near Ahloso.
-US-377/SH-99 merge onto the freeway, which becomes the Richardson Loop around the west side of Ada.
+The highway interchanges with SH-3, a freeway at this point, near Ahloso.
+US-377/SH-99 merges onto the freeway, which becomes the Richardson Loop around the west side of Ada.
 At the southwest corner of the loop, SH-1 joins.
-2 mi further north, an interchange serves as the western terminus of SH-19; also at this interchange, SH-3 splits into SH-3E and SH-3W, the latter of which exits the highway to concur with SH-19.
+2 mi further north, an interchange serves as the western terminus of SH-19; also at this interchange, SH-3 splits into SH-3E and SH-3W, the latter of which exits the highway to overlap with SH-19.
 At the next interchange, SH-1 splits off, and the freeway downgrades to expressway.

 The highway crosses the Canadian River into Seminole County north of Byng.
-Just after the bridge, US-377/SH-3E/99 intersect SH-39 and SH-56; this is their eastern and western termini respectively.
+Just after the bridge, US-377/SH-3E/99 intersects SH-39 and SH-56; this is their eastern and western termini respectively.
 Near Bowlegs, SH-59 joins the concurrency, splitting off again after 3 mi.
 As the road enters Seminole, it has an interchange with US-270, where SH-3E splits off.
 SH-9 also is accessible by interchange in Seminole.
-US-377/SH-99 encounter another spur of the latter, SH-99A, in unincorporated Little.
-The routes then have an interchange at I-40, Exit 200.
+US-377/SH-99 encounters another spur of the latter, SH-99A, in unincorporated Little.
+The routes then have an interchange at Interstate 40 (I-40), exit 200.

-US-377/SH-99 cross over the North Canadian River and cross a panhandle of Pottawatomie County before entering Lincoln County.
-Just north of the county line, the routes pass through Prague.
-The two routes do not encounter another highway for 19 mi, after which lies the town of Stroud, the northern terminus of US-377.
+US-377/SH-99 crosses over the North Canadian River and cross a panhandle of Pottawatomie County before entering Lincoln County.
+Just north of the county line, the highway passes through Prague.
+The route does not encounter another highway for 19 mi, after which lies the town of Stroud, the northern terminus of US-377.

 Stroud and the end of US-377

 In Stroud, SH-99 has two highway junctions, one of which is the northern terminus of US-377.
 In central Stroud, the highway meets SH-66, formerly the celebrated Route 66.
-An interchange with Interstate 44, the Turner Turnpike, is 0.4 mi north of the SH-66 junction.
+An interchange with I-44 (Turner Turnpike) is 0.4 mi north of the SH-66 junction.

 Signage in Stroud is unclear on where the northern terminus of US-377 is, implying that it continues north of SH-66 to at least I-44.
 ODOT sources differ on where the northern terminus of the highway is.
 According to the Control Section Map Book, the north end of US-377 is at SH-66.
 Another map published by ODOT of Stroud implies that the route extends north of the ramps to and from I-44 to at least the bridge over the turnpike.
 The US-377 highway log shows US-377 ending at I-44.
 The inset strip map of the Turner Turnpike on the ODOT state map omits US-377 entirely.